-In other words, when your dog’s food says: 364 kcal/cup, as is the case with Hills Science Diet Active Longevity, it just means 364 calories per cup.
+In other words, when your dog’s food says: 364 kcal/cup, it just means 364 calories per cup.
 Normally, 364/kcal would be equivalent to 364,000 calories, but in this case, “kcal” and “calories” are used interchangeably.

 If your dog’s food does not tell you the number of calories per cup, you have to do a little more research, like calling the company and asking your veterinarian what your dog’s total daily caloric intake should be.

 Now that we’ve cleared that up, let’s get down to the math.
 Figuring out 10 percent of your dog’s daily diet requires first figuring out how many calories your dog consumes each day.
 According to the package feeding instructions, let’s say I feed a senior German Shepherd Dog four cups of Hills Active Longevity a day and my veterinarian approves of her weight.
 That’s 1,456 calories a day.